mathieu/decisions-on-ml/docker-python-flask-sklearn-joblist/README.md

 ```console
 [[ 0.86797186 0.13202814]]
 ```
-With a cut threashold set to 0.5 we expect a payment default in this case.
+With a cut threshold set to 0.5 we expect a payment default in this case.

 Send a http request on the dynamic API and expect a loan repayment default prediction
 ```console